 Anne Ryland’s new collection, Unruled Journal, has been described by Moniza Alvi as ‘deeply rewarding, far-reaching and humane’.
 In a review of Anne’s second collection, The Unmothering Class, Julian Colton commented: ‘There are many fine women poets on the scene at the moment.
 To an illustrious list add the name Anne Ryland.’

 Her poems have been published in numerous anthologies, such as The Forward Book of Poetry (Faber, 2006), Land of Three Rivers (Bloodaxe, 2017), The Valley Press Anthology of Prose Poetry (Valley Press, 2019), The Result Is What You See Today – Poems about Running (Smith Doorstop, 2019) and An Insubstantial Universe – A Poetry Anthology in Celebration of George Eliot (Yaffle Press, 2020).
-Magazine publications include Poetry Review, Magma, Oxford Poetry, The North, Agenda, Long Poem Magazine, Poetry Salzburg Review, Ink Sweat and Tears and The High Window.
+Magazine publications include Poetry Review, Magma, Oxford Poetry, The North, Agenda, Long Poem Magazine, Acumen, Poetry Salzburg Review, Ink Sweat and Tears and The High Window.
 Anne participated in the Newcastle University / Bloodaxe Poetics of the Archive Project, contributing two poems.
-She has written articles and translated German poetry into English.
+She has written articles and reviews, and translated German poetry into English.

 Anne’s poem Anna’s Left Hand won second prize in the 2016 International Hippocrates Prize for Poetry and Medicine (Open Category), and The Twins’ Heads was awarded first prize in the Kent and Sussex Poetry Competition 2009.
 Further competition successes include first prize in a poetry competition marking the British Museum’s Germany: Memories of a Nation exhibition, and Commendations in the Magma and Torbay Poetry Festival Competitions.